NHQ/anarcho-source/README.md

-## A draft of protocols

-A system for cooperative governance over a member-owned, or distributed, possibly unowned, organization.
+A protocols for cooperative governance over a member-owned, or distributed, possibly unowned, organization.

 This is a naive example code to startup with.
 Yet, with a protocol for proposing laws and amendments, and for voting and delegation, the organization is designed to adapt to its circumstances.